toriihq/gatsby-plugin-intercom-spa/README.md

-# gatsby-plugin-intercom-spa
+# wispenceapp/gatsby-plugin-intercom-spa

 Easily add Intercom to your Gatsby site.

 ## Install
-`npm install --save gatsby-plugin-intercom-spa`
+`npm install --save @wispenceapp/gatsby-plugin-intercom-spa`

 ## How to use